amir141592/Samurai-Project/projects/button/README.md

 ng add @kuro-samurai/ngx-samurai-button
 ```

-This command will prompt you to whether install material icon font package
+This command will install material icon font package.
-or not.
-I recommend you to use icon for buttons.
-If you installed material icon,
 The styles.scss file of your project will be updated with line
-`@import "@material-design-icons/font";` at top of it.
+`@import "@material-design-icons/font";` at top of it and

-_Note: If you didn't install material icon, just use content type of `'TEXT'`
-and if later on you wanted to use icons, reinstall the package._
+some Samurai button classes for buttons.

 ## Use

+    Selector: samuraiButton
+    Type: Standalone

-1. Import the component
+1. Import the directive

-   - If your component is standalone, import the component to your
+   - If your component is standalone, import the directive to your
      @Component decorator:

      ```typescript